lasscat/namemcpy/README.md

 Update examples.

 Fix the problem with not showing all skins because of the page showing just a couple use the dedicated url to get all skins.

+Add a terminal cmd kind of think like swiss7